-The Department of the Interior (DOI) engages in a wide variety of international activities to advance the Department's mission, United States interests, and international cooperation.
-The Policy Division of the Office of International Affairs (OIA) provides central expertise, services, coordination, and review for international matters in support of the on-the-ground work carried out through DOI bureaus and offices.
-Key activities of the OIA Policy Division include:
+The Department of the Interior (DOI) engages in a wide variety of international activities to advance the Department's mission and United States foreign policy objectives.
+The Policy Division of DOI’s Office of International Affairs (OIA) serves as a central point of contact for DOI on international matters, in order to support coordination of the on-the-ground work carried out through DOI bureaus and offices around the world, as well as engagement by high-level DOI officials.
+Functions of the OIA Policy Division include:

 Organizing and hosting visits from foreign government officials.
 Because of their experience and expertise, DOI leadership and technical experts are in frequent demand for meetings with foreign officials.
-The Policy Division facilitates meetings between DOI leaders and experts, and foreign dignitaries and visitors, whether initiated at the request of the White House, the Department of State, the Secretary of the Interior, other US government agencies, or foreign governments.
+As needed, the Policy Division manages DOI’s responses to requests for such meetings whether they are initiated by DOI, the White House, the Department of State, other U.S. government agencies, or foreign governments.